skift-org/skift/sources/hideo/readme.md

-# Hidea

-The skiftOS's window manager
+# Hideo - The skiftOS's window manager